Introduction: Tailless Delta & Stndrd. Config. Mechanical Pencil Gliders

 Step 2: Delta—Print Plans & Cut Out Shapes

 Print the plans onto a sheet of card stock.
-Use 65 lb. card stock, or 180 gsm if you live where metric measurements prevail.
+Use 65 lb. card stock, or 180 gsm.
 Gluing two sheets of lighter material together, such as some decent quality 90 gsm paper, could work (and thank you codemind).

 Carefully cut out the shapes.
 If you plan to use a hobby knife, make sure it's very sharp.
 Younger builders should get permission from an adult before using a hobby knife.